neerajayarlagadda/LEAP_Deliverable2/datapipeline-gcp/Readme.md

 This pipeline successfully implements a complete data engineering workflow on GCP:

 1. ✅ **Ingestion**: Cloud Run Job fetches CDC data and stores in GCS
-2. ✅ **Processing**: Dataproc PySpark job cleans and transforms data
+2. ✅ **Processing**: Dataproc PySpark job cleans and transforms data (using on-demand clusters for cost optimization)
 3. ✅ **Storage**: BigQuery stores analytics-ready data
 4. ✅ **Visualization**: Streamlit dashboard provides interactive insights
-5. ✅ **Orchestration**: Cloud Composer DAG automates the entire pipeline
+5. ✅ **Orchestration**: Cloud Composer DAG automates the entire pipeline with automatic cluster lifecycle management

-The pipeline is production-ready with error handling, logging, and scheduled execution.
+The pipeline is production-ready with error handling, logging, scheduled execution, and cost-optimized resource management.
 All components have been tested and validated end-to-end.

 ---